Software Engineering: A Modern Approach

 The purpose of a proxy is to mediate the access to a base object,

-adding functionalities to it without its knowledge.
-In our case, the
+adding functionality to it without its knowledge.
+In our case, the base

 instance; the functionality we